 is whether the agency's reasons for the change, when viewed in light of the data available to it, and when informed by the experience and expertise of the agency, suffice to demonstrate that the new policy rests upon principles that are rational, neutral, and in accord with the agency's proper understanding of its authority.
 FCC, 556 U.S. at 536 (Thomas, J., concurring).

-Here, it is evident that the TDN proposed rule not only deviates from and disregards OSMRE's own prior interpretation of the Act, it also fails to establish a reasonable explanation between any facts and the decision made.
-Mr. Hammond has failed to offer any factual findings to support the proposed changes and instead offers allegations of what it thinks will be the outcome of the changes.
-Mr. Hammond suggests that these proposed changes would reduce "disparate application, regulatory uncertainty, redundancy, and duplicative investigation," yet has not and cannot provide even one example showing that such "issues" are actually present under the current framework and as such, would need to be reformed.
-It is one thing for the agency to suggest a departure from prior policy when there is newly ascertained factual or scientific evidence that supports the conclusion, but quite another when a revision is proposed that would undermine the plain language of the law and upend 41 years of prior well-established policy without any factual findings showing good reason for the changes.
+Here, it is evident that the proposed resurrection of the 2020 TDN rule not only deviates from and disregards OSMRE's own pre-2020 interpretations of the Act, but also fails to establish a reasonable explanation and correlation between any facts found and the decision made.
+It is one thing for the agency to suggest a departure from prior policy when there is newly ascertained factual or scientific evidence that supports the conclusion, but quite another when a revision is proposed that would undermine the plain language of the law and upend some 41 years of prior well-established policy without any factual basis or findings showing good reason for the changes.
 See Fox, 556 U.S. at 534.
 If promulgated, the proposals would effectively rescind OSMRE's long-standing interpretation of Sections 504 and 521 of SMCRA made contemporaneously with the statute's enactment, in a manner that would hobble the very citizen enforcement efforts that Congress determined "a vital factor in the regulatory program as established by the act."
 H.R.
 Rept.
 No. 95-218, 95th Cong.
 1st Sess. at 89 (1977).
 Such an extreme policy shift by OSMRE would survive judicial review only if supported by "a reasoned analysis for the change beyond that which may have required when an agency does not act in the first instance."
 State Farm, 463 U.S. at 42.
 For a variety of reasons discussed below, the proposed rules are unsupportable by any reasoned analysis.
-Instead, they are patently "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with the law."
+Instead, they are patently "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with the law."5